tcae/CryptoTimeSeries/strategies.md

 ## Target labels

 Target labels are crucial as learning and evaluation reference of success (= performance).
-The ideal target is the most performant, i.e. one that signals buy at a minimum with a gain more than 2*fee.
-However, that can not be reached with only a historical view.
-That means as a consequence that a target shall reflect, which has a chance to be recognized with only historical data at hand.
+With a perfect classifier at hand a maximum performant target signals buy at a minimum with a gain more than 2*fee, leveraging the high frequent volatility.
+However, classifiers are not perfect, which means that an appraoch is needed that ignores local extremes with too lees gain in between.

 The following heuristics may help here:

 - select a regression window and calculate the linear regression line
   - a local minimum as **buy** signal is detected if the regression gradient becomes >= 0 after a downslope
   - a local maximum as **sell** signal is detected if the regression gradient becomes <>= 0 after an upslope
+  - once a local regression maximum is reached search back for the price maximum between regression minimum and regression maximum
+  - vice versa to search for the price maximum between a regression maximum and a regression minimum
+  - perform this approach with various regression windows
-  - use only regression windows that show a minimum difference of X% (e.g. 1%) in recent N slopes
+  - use only those results that satisfy a certain gain/loss threshold
-  - use only regression windows with a supporting trend regression line of X*(regression window), e.g. X = 6
-  - ignore local minima above and local maxima below the supporting tend regression line, which should prevent local disturbances (to be investigated because it bears the risk of missing extremes)
-- use a set of different regression windows for above apprach
+    - to be considered as risk for later refinements: short whale spikes may fool the approach
   - select the shortest regression window that meets above criteria because a short regression window has a higher chance of higher frequent gains
-  - fall back to a shorter (or the shortest?) regression window in case of extraordinary deviation from the regression (e.g. 3 \* $\sigma$) to cover outbreaks
-- open challenge: when to switch between regression windows?

 ## Straight forward